UTXOnly/nostpy-relay/README.md

 This will bring up the menu below and you can control the program from there!

+**Usage notes**
+* Option 1 `Execute server setup script` needs to be run to create the `relay_service` user and set proper file permissions
+* After creating the `.env` that file is meant to stay encrypted(encrypted suring `Execute server script`), option2 `Start Nostpy relay` will not run unless the file is encypted
+  * You can encrypt/decrypt the file with option 5

 ![Image 2023-09-15 at 8 44 45 AM](https://github.com/UTXOnly/nost-py/assets/49233513/ee40d91c-2e6a-48a8-a0a8-c14e25e8ff07)